chvnaveenkumar/CodeWord/Documentation/AcceptanceCriteria.md

-## 3.02 - As an instructor, I want to see my list of courses, those are “active” today between the start and end date inclusively.
+## 3.02 - [Sravya Kancharla] As an instructor, I want to see my list of courses, those are “active” today between the start and end date inclusively.

 ## 3.03 - As an instructor, I want to be notified if the codeword set is too small.
 If the calculated count of codewords is less than the calculated count of students then I want to see a warning that says “You have n students, but the codeword set has only m words.
 Please select another set or click the + button next to the codeword dropdown to add a new, larger set of codewords" while creating or editing a course.